 - each parent's ability to provide a safe and stable environment for the child;

-- the child's developmental age, needs, and abilities; and
+- the child's developmental age, needs, support, and abilities; and

 - any other relevant factor.

-A custody order typically lasts until the child turns 18 years old.
-However, the court understands that circumstances can change, especially as the child grows older.
-If a parent can show a material change in circumstances (e.g., evidence of abuse in the other home, the child’s grades plummeting, etc.), or if several years have elapsed since the order was issued, they can file a custody modification request to adjust the terms of the order.
+For instance, if a parent can show a material change in circumstances (e.g., evidence of domestic violence in another home, education).
+Or several years have elapsed since the county court issued the custody order; they can file a child custody modification request and adjust the terms.
 Note that the petitioning parent has the burden of proving that such a change will be in the child’s best interests.

 John D. MillsAttorneyI'm John D. Mills, and I am dedicated to aggressively pursuing the best possible outcome for my clients - inside and outside of court.